rbodsworth/our-place-in-space/readme.md

 ### Life in perspective
 Understanding our place in the universe

-When we look from space we only see the planet earth and beyond that we see billions of stars and planets.
+When we look to space we see billions of stars and planets.

 This project aims explore questions of how an individual relates to the global.